kierenAW/conda_environments_for_data_science/Conda/Readme.md

   - ffmpeg

 ### E016
-New freshly created ENV to allow TensorFlow 2 gpuy to be used.
+New freshly created ENV to allow TensorFlow 2 GPU to be used.
 It supplies:
   - TensorFlow 2
   - Pillow
   - pyarrow